Enjoy unlimited access to Climbing’s award-winning features, in-depth interviews, and expert training advice. Subscribe here.

 Everest changed and remained in all of their lives.

-Alison Osius is senior editor at Climbing and Gym Climber, is a former climbing guide in the US and UK, and formerly competed at national and international events.
+Alison Osius is senior editor at Climbing, is a former climbing guide in the US and UK, and formerly competed at national and international events.